bagl0025/readme-generator/README.md

   ## Test
   To quickly make sure the program is installed correctly you can use the `data.js` filelocated in `./src`.
 See the [usage](#usage) section for more information on how to do this.
   ## Questions
-  Contact author at bagley@umn.edu for questions.
+  Contact author at bagley@umn.edu for questions or to report issues.
   ## GitHub
   https://github.com/bagl0025/readme-generator